loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 lambda lifting #todo[source] or closure conversion#todo[source].
 As can be seen in the tables above lambdas are still part of the language in the compilation scheme at this late stage.
-Commonly lambdas are removed entierly somewhat early in a language, but in #ln we remove them at almost the last step; when compiling to x86-64.
+Commonly lambdas are removed entirely in earlier steps of the compilation process of a language, but in #ln we remove them at almost the last step; when compiling to x86-64.
-The method used is very close in principle in lambda lifting, in that lambdas are lifted to the top, but unlike lambda lifting or closure conversion, the function are never modified.
+The method used is very close in principle to lambda lifting, in that lambdas are lifted to the top, but unlike lambda lifting or closure conversion, the function are never modified.
 The parameters are not touched, unlike in the two other methods, where free variables are added as parameters or in an enviornment parameter.
+Free variables in #ln are instead pushed to appropiate stacks so that they can be popped when needed.

 In the expressions where these lambdas occur, the lambda is simply pushed to the stack, which can be seen in its positive fragment, which can then be destroyed the negative call fragment.